knative/docs/contribute-to-docs/getting-started/github-workflow.md

    - If you are updating an existing page, locate that file and begin making changes.

-     For example, from any page on `knative.dev`, you can click the pencil icon in the upper right corner to open that page in GitHub.
+     For example, from any page on the Knative website, you can click the pencil icon in the upper right corner to open that page in GitHub.

    - If you are adding new content, you must follow the